From Bauhaus to Ban, the legacy of Aspen’s midcentury modernists lives on in the architecture of today… and of tomorrow.

 “The story of design in Aspen is very interesting,” he says.
 “We know we can’t rest in history forever.
 Even if we wanted to, that would be in direct opposition with the ideals and legacy left to us by Paepcke, Bayer, Benedict and the Aspen Institute.
 Aspen is supposed to be modern, it’s supposed to be innovative, it’s supposed to be moving forward.
 We don’t get to ride on the laurels of our beautiful Victorian buildings.
 Instead we must give them respect by giving them juxtaposition, not homogenization.”

-PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY
+Photography by: PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY